odennav/server-health-monitoring-observability/README.md

 - Select pipeline job created

-- Scroll down and click on 'Trivy Scan' tab on the left bar
+- Scroll down and click on `Trivy Scan` tab on the left bar

 - View vulnerabilities found with different severity levels.